Navigating the European Accessibility Act: Essential steps for B2B success

-- By Lane Baumeister - Apr 17, 2024 Accessibility
+- By Lane Baumeister - Apr 22, 2025 Web Accessibility

 The clock is ticking.
 The next big deadline of the European Accessibility Act (EAA) is fast approaching, and if your accessibility ducks aren’t lined up by June 28th, 2025, you’re at risk of legal action: Consumers will be able to file complaints against organizations that don’t adhere to the EAA’s requirements.

-For some B2B companies, it takes months to get their digital strategy fully oriented to accessibility, make and execute a plan, and then run automated and manual testing to make sure its on top of every detail and resolved every issue.
+For some B2B companies, it takes months to get their digital strategy fully oriented to accessibility, make and execute a plan, and then run automated and manual testing to make sure it’s on top of every detail and resolved every issue.

 What is EAA and what will be its impact?

 It’s a critical piece of legislation from several perspectives.
-In terms of inclusivity, it’s simply the right thing to do — everyone should be able to participate in digital experiences as much as possible, just like any other experience.
+First of all, legal adherence isn’t optional: In most cases, you have to adhere to it and make sure that all of your digital content, including websites, apps, and documents, is accessible to people with disabilities.
+It’s also simply the right thing to do — everyone should be able to participate in digital experiences and use digital products and services as much as possible, just like any other experience.

 But it’s also critical from a business perspective: According to WHO, about 16 percent of the world population experience significant disability, which adds up to a lot of buying power.
 As The Drum puts it, “Businesses could be sacrificing millions in potential spend because of outdated websites, apps, designs, tech, or systems that cannot cater to this demographic.”

-Ultimately, EAA is designed to extend tobusinesses a larger advantage: the seamless flow of accessible products and services across all EU nations.
 Standardized accessibility rules across the EU, so the thinking goes, will expand customer choices and foster greater market growth and innovation, too.

 As for the cost savings, those are massive: The EU Commission estimates that differing accessibility requirements cost companies and member states €20 billion in 2020, and that the new EAA harmonization will reduce that by 45 to 50 percent.